How Can You Recover From A Google Algorithm Update?

 I am sure my site recovered because I acted on all of the items I noted.
 But I think the biggest factor was site-wide links.

-SEO is so often about educated guesswork.
-So I can’t be 100% sure about what happened or why.
+SEO is often about educated guesswork, so I can’t be 100% sure what happened or why.
 But I think I got somewhere close to being right.

 Related Reading: How To Protect Your Adsense Earnings From Invalid Clicks

-4 thoughts on “Is It Possible To Recover From A Google Algorithm Penalty?”
+4 thoughts on “How Can You Recover From A Google Algorithm Update?”

 1. I was hoping to get some clarity around your comments on links.